gamesbook/protograf/docs/source/additional_commands.rst

         Text(text="Verdana 9pt gold",
              x=0, y=2, align="left")

-      The first three are examples of the fonts "built in" to ReportLab, and can be safely used anywhere that :doc:`protograf <index>` can be run, while the fourth is one that would have to be installed onto the host machine.
+      The first three are examples of the standard fonts available to a PDF, and can be safely used anywhere that :doc:`protograf <index>` can be run, while the fourth is one that would have to be installed onto the host machine.